-Hem length styles fall in and out of fashion, and this year, they’re longer for fall.
+Hem lengths fall in and out of fashion, and this year, they’re longer for spring and fall.
 Which can be good or bad, depending on how tall you are.
 If you’re a fan of the longer lengths, take note: they can be tricky to pull off.

 Let’s start with the good news: more coverage.